MobilityData/awesome-transit/README.md

 Software that provides an API to transit data.

+- [Navitia.io](http://www.navitia.io/) - REST API for journey planning, stop schedules, isocrhons and lot more on US and EU.
+[Navitia](https://github.com/CanalTP/navitia) is the opensource engine behind the live API.
 - [OneBusAway](http://onebusaway.org/) - A Java app that consumes GTFS and GTFS-Realtime (along with [other formats](https://github.com/OneBusAway/onebusaway-application-modules/wiki/Real-Time-Data-Configuration-Guide)) and turns them into an easy to use [REST API](http://developer.onebusaway.org/modules/onebusaway-application-modules/current/api/where/index.html).
 - [TransitTime](http://www.transitime.org)